Zucchini vs. Eggplant — Health Impact and Nutrition Comparison

 Eggplant is richer in copper and is lower in sodium when compared to zucchini.

-Both zucchini and eggplant are moderate to slightly acidic foods.
 The pH value of eggplant ranges from 5.5 to 6.5.

 The pH value of zucchini is calculated for the cooked vegetable, falling from 5.69 to 6.10 (2).